 Internet savvy is on the rise and the electronic media culture is firmly planted—and thriving—in our society.
 Just in North America alone, Internet search engines have become a daily search tool for roughly 70 percent of the population.
-In fact, more than 60 million people log on daily to seek out information on whatever topic interests them—product reviews, college planning, driving directions, health information…college applicants…
+In fact, more than 60 million people log on a daily basis to seek out information on whatever topic interests them—product reviews, college prep, driving directions, health information…college applicants…

 Are they Googling you to see how your college prep is progressing?